google/dart-neats/typed_sql/doc/02_inserting_rows.md

 It's worth noting that it is possible to write complex expressions and return multiple values in the `.returning` clause.
-See documentation on how to write queries for more information on projections.
+For more information on projections, see [Writing queries].

 ## Insert from subquery
 If we want to insert a row in the `books` table, but we don't know the